ariannalangwang/Relax-Inc.-Data-Science-Challenge/README.md

 Identify which factors predict future user adoption.

-Please refer to the file named Relax Inc. Data Challenge.ipynb for the Python code I did for this data science challenge.
+Please refer to the file named User Engagement Project.ipynb for the Python code I did for this project.